Heat's Herro, Celtics' Smart out for Game 4 of East finals

 Herro, who missed the final eight minutes of the Heat’s 109-103 victory in Game 3, is one of several Miami players who left the game nursing ailments.

-All-Star Jimmy Butler sat out the entire second half with swelling in his right knee.
-He was questionable for Game 4 along with Kyle Lowry (strained left hamstring), Max Strus (strained hamstring), Gabe Vincent (strained left hamstring) and P.J.
-Tucker (left knee irritation).
+All-Star Jimmy Butler was in the starting lineup after sitting out the entire second half of the third game with swelling in his right knee.
+Kyle Lowry (strained left hamstring), Max Strus (strained hamstring) and P.J.
+Tucker (left knee irritation) were also listed as starters.

-All will warm up with the intent to play, Heat coach Erik Spoelstra said.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports